88-degrees/Book-of-Changes/appendix02s1.md

 It is hardly possible to make what is said under line 5, on the royal huntings, agree with the account of them given on the same line in the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s text.
 I suspect that there is some corruption of the text.
 The two verbs 'neglecting' and 'taking' seem to be used, the one for the other.

 279:IX The suitability of the symbolism here is made all to turn on the wind.
 'Wind,' says Kû, 'is simply the air, without solid substance; it can restrain, but not for long.'
 The wind moves in the sky for a time, and then ceases.
 The process of thought from the symbol to the lesson is not easily traced.
-Is it meant to say that virtue manifesting itself outwardly--in the carriage and speech--is, however good, but a small matter, admirable in an officer, or even a feudal lord, but that we look for more in a king, the Head of a nation?
+Is it meant to say that virtue manifesting itself outwardly -- in the carriage and speech -- is, however good, but a small matter, admirable in an officer, or even a feudal lord, but that we look for more in a king, the Head of a nation?

 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) calls attention to the addition to the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou)'s explanation in the notice on line 2, that 'it is in the central place,' adding that this explains how the subject of the line restrains himself, and does not go beyond what is due from him.